 Do yourself another big favor: Change your money before you go.
 There are plenty of currency exchanges in New York City, including one on 42nd Street between 7th and 8th Avenue.

-Leave yourself $50 in U.S. cash, especially if you’re going other than by plane, so you’ll have usable cash when you get back to your side of the border.
-At last check, on the morning of April 1, 2014, US$1.00 = C$1.10 – or, C$1.00 = US 91 cents.
+Leave yourself $50 in U.S. cash, especially if you're going other than by plane, so you'll have usable cash when you get back to your side of the border.
+At last check, on the afternoon of April 7, 2016, US$1.00 = C$1.31 – or, C$1.00 = US 76 cents.
 However, since the currency exchanges need to make a profit, the current rate may actually favor Canada.
 (I was actually in Canada on the day when it most favored the U.S.: January 18, 2002, $1.60 to $1.00 in our favor.)

 The multi-colored bill were confusing on my first visit, although we have those now, too.
 The $5 is blue, and features Wilfrid Laurier (Prime Minister 1896-1911).
 The $10 is purple, and features John A. Macdonald (the 1st Prime Minister, 1867-1873 and again 1878-1891, essentially he's their George Washington without having fought a war for independence).
 The $20 is green, and features the nation's head of state, Britain's Queen Elizabeth II.
 The $50 is red, and features William Lyon Mackenzie King (the longest-serving Prime Minister, 1921-1926, 1926-1930, 1935-1948, including World War II).
 And the $100 is yellow, and features Robert Borden (Prime Minister 1911-1920, including World War I).